-AdBlock (no relation to AdBlock Plus) is the other best ad blocker extension of note, available for users of Chrome, Opera and Safari.
+AdBlock (no relation to AdBlock Plus) is the other best ad blocker extension of note, available for users of Chrome, Firefox, and Safari.
 AdBlock uses a series of filter lists to automatically block ad content coming from known ad servers and providers.
 Users can stick with the default block lists, subscribe to additional ones, or even create their own, as well as whitelist their favorite websites.
 As one of the most downloaded Chrome and Safari extensions, AdBlock has the trust of many users worldwide.